Voluntary Idling Program

 There are many alternatives to idling that range from no-cost options to options costing several thousand dollars.
 Much depends on the extent of the idling problem and the ability to convince the truck operator to adopt the alternative(s).

-In order to assist freight carriers and manufacturers, distributors, and retailers located in Indiana in reducing or eliminating unnecessary heavy-duty diesel truck idling, the Indiana Department of Environmental Management (IDEM) has developed the Voluntary Idling Program (VIP) for Cleaner Air.
+IDEM can assist freight carriers and manufacturers, distributors, and retailers located in Indiana to reduce or eliminate unnecessary heavy-duty diesel truck idling,

-The following pages provide additional information about the Voluntary Idling Program:
+The following pages provide additional information about Idling:

 - Freight Carriers: